joonaleppalahti/many-machines/README.md

 should be Ubuntu 12.04 64-bit virtual machines running with VirtualBox and Vagrant.
 Username used for configurations is "joona", you need to edit multiple files to change it.

+## experimental.serverinstall.sh

+I made a new installation script that handles almost everything.
+You only need to change server IP-address on line 44 in provision.sh in many-machines directory, default gateway on line 4 in experimental.serverinstall.sh and both instances of "enp0s3" on line 7 to match your network adapter.
+After making the changes, run ´sudo ./experimental.serverinstall.sh´ and the server should be configured in a minute.

 ### Sources used

 * http://terokarvinen.com/2016/aikataulu-palvelinten-hallinta-ict4tn022-1-5-op-uusi-ops-loppusyksy-2016